Mohammad Mithun

-Mohammad Mithun (মোহাম্মদ মিঠুন; born March 3, 1991) is a Bangladeshi cricketer and the captain of Sylhet Strikers.
+Mohammad Mithun (মোহাম্মদ মিঠুন; born March 3, 1991) is a Bangladeshi cricketer and the captain of Dhaka Capitals.
 He made his first class debut in the 2006/07 season for Sylhet Division.
 He made his international debut for Bangladesh in February 2014.

 Domestic career

 Mithun made his first-class debut playing for Sylhet Division in November 2006.
 He enjoyed a good limited-overs season in 2008/09 when he topped the run charts for his team with 285 runs at an imposing strike rate of 105.

 In October 2018, Mithun was named in the squad for the Rangpur Riders team, following the draft for the 2018–19 Bangladesh Premier League.
 In November 2019, he was selected to play for the Sylhet Thunder in the 2019–20 Bangladesh Premier League.
 In November 2021, he was selected to play for the Kandy Warriors following the players' draft for the 2021 Lanka Premier League.